 Taking justice into your own hands-the aspects of vigilantism

-According to a Law Library online encyclopedia, vigilantism is defined as “The act of taking the law into one’s own hands and attempting to enact justice according to one’s understanding of right and wrong; action taken by a voluntary association of persons who organize themselves to protect a common interest, such as liberty, property, or personal security; action taken by an individual or group to protest existing law; action taken by an individual or group to enforce a higher law than that enacted by society’s designated lawmaking institutions; private enforcement of legal norms in the absence of an established, reliable, and effective law enforcement body.”
+A Law Library online encyclopedia defines vigilantism as “The act of taking the law into one’s own hands and attempting to enact justice according to one’s understanding of right and wrong; action taken by a voluntary association of persons who organize themselves to protect a common interest, such as liberty, property, or personal security; action taken by an individual or group to protest existing law; action taken by an individual or group to enforce a higher law than that enacted by society’s designated lawmaking institutions; private enforcement of legal norms in the absence of an established, reliable, and effective law enforcement body.”
 [1]

 Recommended article